sydnivraam/SydBot-baseline/README.md

 To enhance the ChatBot for my own personal wants, I've added a python script that will open the media player on Windows and play audio clips, functioning similar to the Blerp extension but locally.
 OpenAI Integration was also added so that people within the chatroom can trigger the bot to respond to prompts for added engagement.
+Spotify module was later added to connect to your Spotify client in order to allow chat users to queue songs.

 ## Setup